Kunal627/Setup-guides/hdp-docker-sandbox.md

 netsh interface ipv4 show excludedportrange protocol=tcp
 in proxy-deploy script , replace all restricted host ports with new ports which are not blocked.
 And launch the proxy shell script again.
 Proxy shell script ia available in sandbox\proxy
+Also check, the mount paths given with option -v are in doube quotes.